-You will now have NGINX installed on your server and can be verified typing in the following with your IP ADDRESS on your browser.
-Also, all configuration files are provided in the page.
+You will now have NGINX installed on your server and can be verified by typing in the following with your IP ADDRESS on your browser.
+Also, all configuration files are provided on the page.

-Your IP could be retrieved from the server with following command:
+Your IP could be retrieved from the server with the following command:

 You can now insert your site in the /usr/share/nginx/html directory.
 This is the default web directory.